bdusell/singularity-tutorial/README.md

 We run the image like before, except that we have to add the `--nv` flag to allow the container to access the Nvidia drivers on the host in order to use the GPU.
-But that's all we need to get GPU support working.
+That's all we need to get GPU support working.
 Not bad!

 This program takes a while to run.
 Do not run it on the CRC frontend.
 When I run one epoch on my workstation (which has a GPU), the output looks like this: